Yemeni civil war (2014–present): Historical context

-Islam in Yemen predominantly takes the form of Sunni and Shia Islam.
+Islam in Yemen predominantly takes the forms of Sunni and Shia Islam.
 Among the Shia, the Ismaili and Zaydi sects historically competed for influence.
 Following the fall of the Ismaili states ruled by the Hamdan tribe in the 11th century, the Ayyubid expansion led to the majority of the Hamdan tribe converting to Zaydism, a Shia sect.

-During the Rasulid period, Shafi'i Sunni Islam gained popularity in Yemen.
+During the Rasulid period (1229 to 1454), Shafi'i Sunni Islam gained popularity in Yemen.
 Over time, the Zaydis in the north and the Rasulid rulers in the south competed for dominance.
-This rivalry diminished following the decline of Rasulid rule and the increasing involvement of imperial powers in the Middle East, including the Ottoman Empire.
+This rivalry diminished following the decline of Rasulid rule and the increasing involvement of imperial powers, including the Ottoman Empire.

-The defeat of the Ottomans in the first World War eventually gave way to the first (incomplete) unification of Yemen.
-This was possible during the Hamid al-Din dynasty under Imam Yahya and his son's rule.
+The defeat of the Ottomans in the First World War eventually brought about the first (incomplete) unification of Yemen.
+This became possible during the rule of the Hamid al-Din dynasty under Imam Yahya and his son Ahmad bin Yahya.
 The unification also meant the establishment of a hierarchy within which Zaydis had authoritative power over Sunnis.
-As a consequence, the difference in status became instituted and normalized.
-The Hamid al-Din dynasty faced the Zaydis' discontent due to a non-conformity to Zaydi traditions, thus coming to an end with the overthrow of Imam Yahya's grandson, Imam Badr, in 1962.
-What followed was a civil war in which republicans opposed royalists.
+As a consequence, the difference in status became institutionalized and normalized.
+The Hamid al-Din dynasty faced discontent among the Zaydis due to non-conformity to Zaydi traditions; the dynasty came to an end with the overthrow of Imam Yahya's grandson, Imam Badr, in 1962.
+There followed a civil war (1962 to 1970) in which republicans opposed the royalists.
 Helen Lackner explains that such a division was not ideological; it was based on past feuds.
-Nonetheless, external powers like Saudi Arabia intervened for ideological motives, as the latter sought to maintain the monarchy system which it adhered to itself.
+Nonetheless, external powers like Saudi Arabia intervened for ideological motives: the Saudis sought to maintain the monarchical system to which they adhered themselves.
 Despite Saudi Arabia's original intentions, in 1970, the republican form was retained.